Dragging Copies Around

 We can now relaunch our game to test it.

 Great!
 It works perfectly.
-Now when we pick up our block, it won't teleport to our cursor and get picked up like a real object.
+Now when we pick up our block, it will get picked up and move like a real object.